Longitudinal Latent Overall Toxicity (LOTox) profiles in osteosarcoma: a new taxonomy based on latent Markov models: Introduction

-In the statistical literature many models have been proposed for the analysis of longitudinal data; for a review see, among others, \cite{fitzmaurice2009}.
-For longitudinal categorical data, where the interest is in describing individual changes with respect to a certain latent status, Latent Markov (LM) models can be used (\citealp{wiggins1973,bartolucci2013book}).
-These models are tailored to study the evolution of an individual characteristic of interest, when it is not directly observable.
+In the statistical literature many models have been proposed for the analysis of longitudinal data; for a concise review see \cite{fitzmaurice2009}.
+For longitudinal categorical data, where the interest is in describing individual changes with respect to a latent status, Latent Markov (LM) models can be used (\citealp{wiggins1973,bartolucci2013book}).
+These models study the evolution of an individual characteristic of interest, when it is not directly observable.
 The idea behind a LM model is that the latent process fully explains the observable behaviour of a subject, assuming that the response variables are conditionally independent given the latent process.
-For this aim, the latent process follows a Markov chain with a finite number of states, which represent different conditions of the latent characteristic of interest.
+The latent process follows a Markov chain with a finite number of states, which represent different conditions of the latent characteristic of interest.
 LM models can also account for the effect of observable covariates, serial dependence between observations, measurement errors, or unobservable heterogeneity.
-For a comprehensive overview on LM models see \cite{bartolucci2013book,bartolucci2014}.
+For a detailed overview on LM models see \cite{bartolucci2013book,bartolucci2014}.

-Motivated by the need to improve methods for summarising and quantifying the overall toxicity level and its evolution during treatment, in this work a novel procedure based on latent Markov models for longitudinal toxicity data is proposed.
+Motivated by the need to improve methods for summarising and quantifying the overall toxicity level and its evolution during treatment, in this work a novel procedure based on LM models for longitudinal toxicity data is proposed.
 The latent status of interest is the Latent Overall Toxicity (LOTox) condition of a patient, which affects the distribution of the observed categorical toxic grades measured over treatment.
 The proposed approach aims at identifying different latent states of overall toxicity burden (\textit{LOTox states}) and investigating how patients move between states during chemotherapy treatment.